 Merchant Services Fees: Significance of Card Classifications and Average Sales

 Some providers will advertise special qualifying or introductory rates.
 These rates are typically more beneficial to businesses which have a high daily sales average.
-The number is determined by getting an average from the total transaction amount divided by the total sales each day.
+Getting an average from the total transaction amount divided by the total sales each day determines the number.
 If daily sales have a lower average, these rates could end up costing your business more money.
 Keep this in mind when reviewing merchant services fees.
-Both a discount rate and per transaction rate are charged for each sale.
-Do not let the word discount fool you, there is no discount involved.
-Instead this amount is simply a percentage the provider applies to each payment dollar.
-Individual charge fees are a flat rate added to every sale.
-If the card is not classified as qualified, additional surcharges will exist.
+Both a discount rate and per transaction rate are applied to each sale.
+However, do not be misled by the term “discount” as it does not actually offer any discount.
+Instead, this amount represents a percentage that the provider applies to each payment dollar.
+If the card does not fall under the qualified classification, additional surcharges will apply.

 These two factors should be in the forefront of your mind when you compare merchant services fees for online or in store processing.
 Start by becoming aware of the criteria to meet for qualified cards.
 Handling higher volumes of qualified transactions can lower overall merchant fees.
 It will help you avoid the additional charges associated with other types of transactions.
 Match the service rate to average business sales to avoid additional expenses.
 This will prevent you from paying more than is necessary to offer customers this convenience.